Summary of Conditional Use Permit (CUP) Process

 - A public hearing is held at the regular Planning Commission meeting and Commissioners make a recommendation to City Council (the Commission can table the item for further information).

-- Council reviews the case at a Work Session before it is scheduled for a formal hearing (Council can table the item for further information or forward it to the next regular meeting with a motion to approve or deny).
+- Council reviews the case at a Planning and Economic Development Committee meeting before it is scheduled for a formal review at a Council meeting (committee members can table the item for further information or forward it to the next regular meeting with a motion to approve or deny).

 - When the CUP is forwarded to the Council Regular Meeting, a public hearing and official vote is held (Council can table, approve or deny the motion).